clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

-I will show here a typical workflow to create and publish a Coq package on [OPAM](http://opam.ocamlpro.com/).
-This will allow you to share your Coq developments in a simple way to gain in visibility.
-Other researchers will just need a:
+We will show here a typical workflow to create and publish a Coq package on [OPAM](http://opam.ocamlpro.com/).
+This will allow you to share your Coq developments in a simple way and gain visibility.
+Other users will just need a:

     opam install coq:that-super-proof

-to see that what you did *actually* works.
-We hope it will become the norm in the near future.
+to see that what you did *actually* works and use it.
+OPAM is now the recommended way to distribute Coq packages.

+We assume you already know how to use OPAM to install Coq packages.
+If not, you can read this [tutorial](http://coq-blog.clarus.me/use-opam-for-coq.html).

 ## Create a project
 Go on [GitHub](https://github.com/) and make a new project.
 To get the best chances to be reviewed, it is a good practice to always chose the tools that most people use.
 Today, GitHub is the most popular hosting platform for projects, and a pull-request (external contribution) is a matter of a click.